BR218/CyberSecurity/README.md

 3. Cloud security: Cloud security refers to the measures and technologies that are used to protect data, applications, and infrastructure in a cloud computing environment.
-It includes a combination of security controls provided by the cloud service provider and additional security measures implemented by the customer.
+It includes a combination of security controls provided by the cloud service provider and additional security measures implemented by the customer. [read more][clud_sec]

 4. Application security: Application security refers to the measures and technologies that are used to protect applications and the data they process from various types of threats.
 It includes a combination of secure coding